Don’t Touch Me: the Dos and Don’ts of Physical Adjustments in Class

 DON’T: Critique Too Much

 There’s a difference between changing a pose and adjusting a pose.
-Adjustments are great.
-They’re helpful, they often feel really good and they don’t make anyone feel badly about themselves.
+The adjustments are great.
+They’re helpful, they often feel really good and they don’t make anyone feel bad about themselves.

 Changing a pose, however, doesn’t feel so nice.
 If someone needs help getting into an asana, by all means, give him or her an assist.
 But if all you’re doing is changing the shape of someone’s body to make it look ‘right’ or ‘wrong,’ back off.